0

 An underground tunnel at one time provided an exit from the fortress, but ist entrance has not been found.
 Works in the Lion d'Or inn, in the centre of Elven, could bring this to light.

-Text imported from Wikipedia article "Château de Largoët" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Château de Largoët" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants